kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 |  [image load command](/docs/handbook/pushing/#7-loading-directly-to-in-cluster-container-runtime)  |  all  |  ok  | yes | no |
 |  [image build command](/docs/handbook/pushing/#8-building-images-to-in-cluster-container-runtime)  |  all  |  ok  | no | yes |

-* note1 : the default container-runtime on minikube is 'docker'.
+* Note 1: The default container-runtime on minikube is `docker`.
-* note2 : 'none' driver (bare metal) does not need pushing image to the cluster, as any image on your system is already available to the kubernetes.
+* Note 2: The `none` driver (bare metal) does not need pushing image to the cluster, as any image on your system is already available to the Kubernetes cluster.
-* note3: when using ssh to run the commands, the files to load or build must already be available on the node (not only on the client host).
+* Note 3: When using ssh to run the commands, the files to load or build must already be available on the node (not only on the client host).

 ---